commanded/commanded/README.md

 end
 ```

-Implement the `Commanded.Commands.Handler` behaviour in each of your command handling modules.
+Implement the `Commanded.Commands.Handler` behaviour consisting of a single `handle/2` function.
+It receives the aggregate root and the  command to be handled.
+It must return the aggregate root.

 ```elixir
 defmodule OpenAccountHandler do